paninihouse/menu/Sources/menu/menu.docc/patches.md

 Creating a patch is straightforward if you already made the changes in your local copy:

 1. Make sure your working directory is a git repository.
-2. Stage all the changes you want to include in the patch.
-3. Run `git diff` to generate the patch file.
+2. Run `git diff` to generate the patch file.

 For example: